 *I always put a piece or two of clear across the bottom hole if I am filling the pot with scrap

-Spray your new Vitrigraph Pot with Zyp (formerly MR97) After firing the pots will come out very clean with a few ggressive knocks from a hammer (wear safety glasses) see the videos posted above!
+After firing the pots will come out very clean with a few aggressive knocks from a hammer (wear safety glasses) see the videos posted above!
 I then use some steel wool to take out the remaining Zyp, respray and load!

 *Plug the bottom of your kiln with a piece of fiber blanket while heating up the kiln.
 This gives you a better even heat throughout the pot.